Project Objectives

 We needed Mole Valley District Council to:

-• Pass a resolution supporting the Plastic Free Community project
+• Pass a resolution supporting our Plastic Free Community project

-• Support the project by one councillor joining the steering group
+• Support the project by appointing a councillor to join the steering group

 3. Involve Local Organisations and Groups - Achieved!